serverpod/relic/doc/site/docs/01-getting-started/03-shelf-migration.md

 final sessionProperty = ContextProperty<Session>();

-// Add an extension method for convenient access extension AuthContext on RequestContext {
+// Add an extension method for convenient access extension AuthContext on Request {
   User get currentUser => userProperty[this];
   Session get session => sessionProperty[this];
 }